 How will I know if my toddler is dehydrated?

 - Physical appearance: A toddler who is dehydrated will begin to show physical symptoms, including sunken eyes, or a dry mouth.
 Over time, the skin may become flaky.
-If a toddler is not looking nourished, it may be a sign that she needs more water.
+If a toddler is not looking nourished, it may be a sign that they need more water.

 - Changes in activity: A hydrated tot is active and physical.
 A toddler who becomes sluggish or fussy, but who doesn’t seem to be ill, may need a little extra hydration.